 The Blurb –

-Today is my stop on the Murder in the Snow blog tour.
+Today is my stop on the Murder at the Fair blog tour.
 Many thanks to Bookouture for the chance to read and review.

-My thoughts – This is another really good read in the Lady Eleanor Swift series.
+My thoughts – This is the sixth in the series of the Lady Eleanor Swift collection.